Ankushr785/Emotion-recognition-from-tweets/README.md

 The 'Untitled.ipynb' file consists of a jupyter notebook of test codes.
 Rest of the .py files consist of code corresponding to their names.

+Find the complete explanation to the approach here https://medium.com/@ankushraut/artificial-neural-network-for-text-classification-b7aa5994d985.

 **Problem Statement**

 -> Given a dataset mapping tweets to the associated emotions, an emotion recognizer algorithm needs to be created.